Big-Data-Weather/docs/meetings/week-2.md

 ## Time and place

-Offices of Sqrls-R-Us, Irvine, CA, Tue Apr 8, 11 AM
+Peet's Coffee & Tea, Irvine, CA, Thurs Apr 10, 4 PM

 ## Communication schedule

-We will meet Kayla and Jeff in person every Monday at Sqrls-R-Us at 12 PM.
+We will meet Stew in person every Thursday at (location) at 9:30 AM. *****

-We will also email them a report of what we have done in the last week, with relevant links to changes on the working application, every Sunday by 8 PM.
+We will also email them a report of what we have done in the last week, with relevant links to changes on the working application, every Sunday by 8 PM. ******

 ## Project goals